waynegraham/registry.clir.org/_projects/2011-archival-resources-for-the-post-civil-rights-era.md

 ---
 layout: project
-title: "Archival Resources for the Post-Civil Rights Era"
+title: Archival Resources for the Post-Civil Rights Era
 ---